Skip to main content

 The programme is led by a team of leadership experts and participants will explore four key areas associated with leadership success: Identity, Impact & Voice, Core Leadership, Politics & Influence and Adaptive Leadership Skills.
 This is in addition to action learning sets.

 The programme is a mix of development days and action learning sets and participants will be supported by mentors from the University.
-For 2025/26, the programme will be online, with a face-to-face event and cohorts will be formed from institutions across a geographical region in order to build the networks that have been a valuable feature of the face-to-face events.
+The programme is online, with a face-to-face event and cohorts will be formed from institutions across a geographical region in order to build the networks that have been a valuable feature of the face-to-face events.

 Participants will be asked to: